corrode/corrode.github.io/content/blog/async/index.md

 ### Use Async Rust Sparingly

-My original intention was to advice newcomers to sidestep async Rust for, giving the ecosystem time to mature.
-However, I since realized that this is not feasible, given that lot of libraries are async-first and new users will encounter async Rust one way or another.
+My original intention was to advise newcomers to sidestep async Rust for now, giving the ecosystem time to mature.
+However, I since acknowledged that this is not feasible, given that a lot of libraries are async-first and new users will encounter async Rust one way or another.

 Instead, I would recommend to use async Rust only when you really need it.
 Learn